okechpj/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 1 - switch the current user to betty
+task 2 - script that prints effective username of current user